Tarik Hodžić

-Tarik Hodžić (born 1 December 1951) is a Bosnian-Herzegovinian retired footballer.
+Tarik Hodžić (born 1 December 1951) is a Bosnian retired footballer.

-Club career
+Playing career

-He started playing football with FK Željezničars youth team.
-In 1970, he signed his first professional contract with the club, but he was loaned out to Famos Hrasnica.
+Born in Sarajevo, Hodžić started playing football with hometown club Željezničar's youth team.
+In 1970, he signed his first professional contract with the club, but was loaned out to Famos Hrasnica.
 He played there for three seasons.
-After he was the topscorer of Yugoslav second division in 1973 with 28 goals, he then returned to FK Željezničar where he played for two seasons.
+After he was the topscorer of the Yugoslav Second League in 1973 with 28 goals, he then returned to Željezničar where he played for two seasons.